ddiaz1126/Lightweight-WorkoutNLP/README.md

 If you'd like to contribute enhancements, report issues, or add new features, please feel free to submit a pull request.

 If you’re interested in collaborating to help build or improve the app—whether through development, UI/UX, or other ideas—please reach out to me at ddiaz1126@yahoo.com.
 I’m excited to connect with developers and fitness enthusiasts to make this tool even better.

-## License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 Feel free to use, modify, and distribute this software freely.